Size selection based on static load

 Guideline values for static safety factor, s0The static safety factor s0 is given by

 s0 = C0/P0

 |P0||=||equivalent static bearing load [kN]|

-Alternatively, you can calculate the required basic static load rating, C0.
+Alternatively, you can calculate the required basic static load rating C0.

 Guideline values for the static safety factor s0, based on experience, are listed for ball bearings in table 1 and roller bearings in table 2.
 The s0 values given for continuous motion relate to the influence of permanent deformation on bearing performance – ranging from noticeable friction peaks, vibrations and reduced fatigue resistance (for the lowest s0 values), to no influence on friction, vibration or fatigue life (for the highest s0 values).
-The load level accuracy reflects how well the actual bearing load is known and/or can be predicted.
+The certainty of load level reflects how well the actual bearing load is known and/or can be predicted.